 If your senior loved one has a progressive condition, it’s important to know its various stages.
 For seniors with Parkinson’s, learning the five stages of the disease is key in planning for their care.
-To help you plan for the type of care your elderly loved one needs, Home Care Assistance in Las Vegas discusses the five stages of Parkinson’s disease.
+Whether you need to plan for the type of care your elderly loved one needs or require immediate home care, Las Vegas care providers discusses the five stages of Parkinson’s disease.

 The first stage of Parkinson’s disease is the least severe and symptoms are usually localized to one side of the body.
 The early symptoms of Parkinson’s will not typically interfere with your loved one’s lifestyle or ability to carry out the tasks of daily living and are so mild that they are often overlooked or dismissed.

 The next stage is marked by an increase in symptoms.
 At this stage, you may begin to notice your loved one trembles or experiences stiffness on both sides of the body.
 Your loved one’s facial expressions may change and his or her speech may become slower or more difficult.
 Stiffness may slow your loved one down, but his or her balance will not usually be affected.

 In the third stage, symptoms become much more severe and begin to interfere significantly with daily tasks.
 Additionally, your loved one’s balance is likely affected, making it difficult for him or her to walk independently.
 This trouble with balance may sometimes lead to falls.
 At this stage, medication and occupational therapy may help promote your loved one’s ability to act independently.